tianwu4869/FindTheOriginal/README.md

 # FindTheOriginal

 ## Game Description
-Use the given limited resources to find the original enemy.
+Use the limited given resources to find the original enemy.

+## Game Engine
+Unity

+## Platform
+Windows, Android